Large rainbow matchings in edge-colored graphs: Rainbow matchings in sparse graphs with non-proper coloring

-We now analyze the change in $s_t$ to get a differential equation for the function $s$.
-Any edge will be deleted in Steps 5 and 6 combined by probability $a_t$.
-We also know that for every $v \in A$, each of its neighbors gets deleted among Steps 3 and 4 with probability $b_t$.
-Thus, neglecting small error terms due to lack of independence, we expect to have the following:
+Next, let us estimate the difference $d_{G_{t+1}}(v) - d_{G_t}(v)$ for $v\in V(G_{t+1})$ to get a differential equation for the function $g$.
+We know that each neighbor of $v$ is deleted among \ref{step3} and \ref{step4} with probability~$a_t$.
+On the other hand, any edge $e$ incident to $v$ is deleted in \ref{step5} by probability around $\T_t$ because the color of $e$ is activated with this probability in \ref{step1}, and there is a relatively low chance of conflicts in \ref{step5}.
+Thus, neglecting small error terms due to lack of independence, we expect the following to hold approximately.
+For convenience, we define a function $h:[0,1) \rightarrow [0,1)$ such that $h(x) = \frac{g(x)}{1-x}$.